-First of all he evaluates the characteristics of logs and then determines their grades thanks to the use of established criteria.
+A log grader evaluates the characteristics of logs and then determines their grades thanks to the use of established criteria.
 The grader will also record information regarding individual trees or the volumes into books or even collection terminals which are hand-held.
-He paints identification marks that are specific colors onto logs in order to identify species or grades using spray paint.
+He paints identification marks that are specific colours onto logs in order to identify species or grades using spray paint.
 He might also call out the grades to the log markers.

 A grader will also measure the felled logs or pulpwood loads in order to calculate the weight, volume, marketable value, and dimensions, with the use of conversion devices and measuring devices.
 He will often cut the logs that are needed.
 The grader also measures the lengths of logs and marks the boles to buck into the logs, in accordance with specifications.